sinbad/SUQS/docs/Tasks.md

 It defaults to -1 which means to not add a specific delay to this quest, and to use whatever defaults are set in [Progression](Progression.md).

-### Progression Gate
+### Resolve Gate

-Much like Progression Delay, this adds a delay between completing/failing the objective, and the knock-on effects; except this time the delay is user-controlled, and will only be activated when the named "Gate" is opened on [Progression](Progression.md).
+Much like Resolve Delay, this adds a delay between completing/failing the objective, and the knock-on effects; except this time the delay is user-controlled, and will only be activated when the named "Gate" is opened on [Progression](Progression.md).